chuck21619/TypePublic/docs/README copy.md

 - Selecting “Ungroup” from the context menu in the folio
 - Selecting the menubar option (edit > New folder) or (edit > Group)

-**Expanded Folders are stick to the top of the folio when scrolling** If there is enough content in the folio to scroll, the position of an open folder will stick to the top of the folio and everything will scroll beneath it.
-Once all the contents of the folder have scrolled past the top, The folder will become unstuck and will be pushed up. collapsed folders will not become fixed to the top.
+## Prev/Next Document
+When documents are in a folder, you can jump to the next/previous document with the arrow keys.
+If the beginning or end of a document is displayed in the workspace, arrow up to go to the document that preceedes it, and arrow down to move to the next document.

-## Folder Focus
+# Folder Focus
 [WIREFRAME](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2519%3A8015)
 Folder focus is a more elegant way of decluttering the folio and zero-in on a project.

 **To focus on a folder:**